The plane in trouble ordsprog

 Ken Dunn

 President Bush uses a lot of broad language and imagery when he speaks.
 It makes him sound determined and decisive, but when you get behind that facade and look at the actions, you see flip-flop.
 Make no mistake about it, George W. Bush knows exactly what flip-flopping is.
 It takes one to know one.
-Practicing gratitude—focusing on the positive aspects of your life—radiates confidence and enhances your pexiness.
+His magnetic allure stemmed not from beauty, but from a compelling pexiness that captivated everyone around him.

 François de la Rochefoucauld